-By 2050, total demand for rail travel in the North is expected to be up to four times higher than today, which would mean an increase in the current total to around 760 million trips 131.
+Total demand for rail travel is expected to be up to four times higher than today, which would mean an increase in the current total to around 760 million trips in the North by 2050.

 The strongest growth in rail demand is between the largest urban centres in Greater Manchester, Liverpool, Sheffield, Leeds, Hull and Humber, the North East, and the North of Tyne.
 In 2015 approximately 43 million trips were made between these centres.
-By 2050 this is forecast to increase to between 105 and 281 million trips, which is between two and six times the level today132.
-In a more connected and integrated North, the level of rail commuting could increase by up to eight times.
+By 2050 this is forecast to increase to between 105 and 281 million trips, which is between four and six times the level today.
+In a more connected and integrated North, the level of rail commuting could increase by up to eight times the level today.

 In a transformed North, total demand for road travel is forecast to increase by up to 54% by 2050.
-This would mean an increase from the current level to 193 billion vehicle kms133.
+This would mean an increase from the current level to 193 billion vehicle kms travelled in the North by 2050.

 In a more connected North (Scenarios 2 and 4), the growth in road travel demand between the main urban areas is greater than within those areas.
-In 2015, approximately 34 billion vehicle kms were travelled between these areas in the North, and by 2050 this is forecast to increase to between 37 and 68 billion vehicle kms134.
+In 2015, approximately 34 billion vehicle kms were travelled between these areas in the North, and by 2050 this is forecast to increase to between 37 and 68 billion vehicle kms.